biensurerodezee/nsh/README.md

 #### Plugin Support

 You can extend `nsh` with additional functionality by creating plugins.
-Simply create JavaScript files that use `shelljs` and add them to your `nsh` shell.
+Simply create JavaScript files that use `shelljs` see the wiki page of ShellJS: https://github.com/shelljs/shelljs/wiki/Using-ShellJS-Plugins
+Once added to your ShellJS, your `nsh` shell can reach them.
 You can then run your custom commands from within `nsh`.

-For example, you can create a custom `.nsh` script for your own functions and load it using the `run` command.

 ---